 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-He completed residency at Englewood Hospital and Medical Center.
-He is certified by the American Board of Internal Medicine, Internal Medicine American Board of Internal Medicine, Pulmonary Disease American Board of Internal Medicine, Critical Care Medicine and has a state license in Maryland.
+Dr. Ahmad Alkhatatneh, MD graduated from University of Jordan Faculty of Medicine in 2015.
+He completed residency at Hackensack University Medical Center.
+He is certified by the American Board of Internal Medicine, Internal Medicine and has a state license in Maryland.

-Residency: Englewood Hospital and Medical Center (2020)
+Residency: Hackensack University Medical Center (2020)

-Board Certification: American Board of Internal Medicine, Internal Medicine American Board of Internal Medicine, Pulmonary Disease American Board of Internal Medicine, Critical Care Medicine
+Board Certification: American Board of Internal Medicine, Internal Medicine

 Licensed In: Maryland